-The My Health Record system allows doctors to access their patients’ existing medical information and records as well as to maintain and add to them.
+The My Health Record system (previously known as the Personally Controlled Electronic Health Record or 'PCEHR') allows doctors to access their patients’ existing medical information and records as well as to maintain and add to them.
 It is important to note that My Health Record is an opt-out service and any person that does not opt-out before 15 November 2018, will automatically have a record created for them.

 To configure My Health Record, follow the instructions below, so that you and your colleagues are able to access these records with ease.